 Our picturesque 49-acre campus is situated in the heart of Lancaster County, Pennsylvania, in the quaint town of Lititz.
-Ideally located between the cultural centers of Baltimore, New York City, Philadelphia, and Washington D.C., as well as the smaller city of Lancaster, Linden Hall provides students access to many of the cultural events available in larger metropolitan areas.
+Ideally located an easy drive or train ride from the cultural centers of Baltimore, New York City, Philadelphia, and Washington, D.C., as well as the smaller city of Lancaster, Linden Hall provides students access to many of the cultural events available in larger metropolitan areas.
 From theatres, to art galleries, to world-class cuisine, students will find that the local area has much to offer in the way of entertainment and cultural experiences.

 - Academic Buildings